https://chrisbrayphotography.us4.list-manage.com/subscribe?u=c1ec1cda60d1b22c4bb11925e&id=8355192de1

 We a have long way to drive today, so after the ceremony we’ll head off for the approx. 5-6hr drive to the east coast to Yala National Park, with a stop for lunch on the way at the township of Ella.
 Why stop in Ella?
 Because just out of town there’s a beautiful old ‘nine-arch bridge’ that’s 91m long, 24m high and built entirely without steel - just stone and cement - which photogenically spans a misty green jungle valley.
 Better yet, it’s still in use, and at 3:30 pm, a little blue passenger train might snake its way across.
 Train timetables here are notoriously unreliable though, so chances are we won’t see it, but it’s worth a try, and just seeing the bridge is impressive, and it requires a short 3-wheeler ‘tuk-tuk’ adventure drive to get there anyway - good fun!

-Finally we’ll arrive at our home for the next 3 nights, 'Jetwing Safari Camp' which is located at the edge of Yala National Park, Sri Lanka’s most popular natural reserve, which features the highest concentration of leopards in the world, as well as sloth bears, elephants, and a kaleidoscope of other wildlife.
-Yala stretches from the untamed coast of the Indian Ocean (right out the front of the camp), all the way to the south-east of Sri Lanka, covering several thousand acres.
+Finally we’ll arrive at our home for the next 3 nights, 'Double Tree by Hilton' near Yala National Park, Sri Lanka’s most popular natural reserve, which features the highest concentration of leopards in the world, as well as sloth bears, elephants, and a kaleidoscope of other wildlife.
+Yala stretches from the untamed coast of the Indian Ocean, all the way to the south-east of Sri Lanka, covering several thousand acres.
 Get ready for some serious wildlife action over the next few days.
+We have selected DoubleTree as the best hotel that's a 30-40min drive from a much quieter gate into Yala, as the main gate (where most of the hotels are closer to) is super uncomfortably busy with so many vehicles and traffic jams, both lining up before entering, and even once inside, and again towards the end of each morning and afternoon safari where all the vehicles using that gate gridlock together for almost an hour.
+Well have a much more pleasant time sneaking in and out through this alternate, less used gate.

 [CLOSE]